 Most Wellness Coaches would agree that in order for their clients to make positive changes in their lives, clients need to open up about their challenges, fears, goals and successes.
 The sooner a client feels safe revealing these things, the sooner they will see results.
 How do you help your clients learn to trust you to make a big breakthrough together?

-How to Build Trust with Clients
+How to Build Trust and Create Change with Your Clients

 Before a coach can find ways to help a client change patterns in their life, the coach needs to build a helping and caring relationship with their client.
 Clients need to know that their coach cares about them and their successes and has taken the time and effort to truly understand them.